THE SHELLTONE TEAM

 Community Manager

-Manon joined Shelltone Whale Project guided by her fascination for large cetaceans.
+Manon joined Shelltone Whale Project, guided by her fascination for large cetaceans.
 Having grown up near the waters of Brittany, she developed a strong bond with nature and marine ecosystems from an early age.
-This closeness to the sea has fuelled her passion for preserving marine fauna and habitats.
+This closeness to the sea has nurtured her passion for preserving marine fauna and habitats.

 As Community Manager, Manon is the voice and image of the project.
 She carefully manages the content of our social networks, sharing captivating stories and inspiring images.
-Through her work, she encourages a wide audience to discover the wonders of the sea through eco-responsible outings in harmony with nature.
+Thanks to her work, she encourages a wide public to discover the wonders of the sea through eco-responsible outings in harmony with nature.

 Her dedication makes her an essential pillar of Shelltone Whale Project's mission: to protect cetaceans and promote a respectful relationship with the marine environment.